MarchesiGabriele/LogIn-Page/README.md

+******** UNFINISHED ***********
+After trying Firebase as a auth method I don't like how it works and I would like to have more freedom, so I will make a version 2 of this project with a custom backend/custom auth methods.
+This will allow me to have a better control on currentUsers

+Things I dont like about Firebase (I didnt find a solution for these problems.
+There might be one, but its well hidden)
+- I cant manually modify user account data
+- With Phone Auth I want more freedom / I want to use it to verify an account and not as an access method
+- Most of the documentation is deprecated

 This Login/Registration Test Page made with Flutter and FirebaseAuth.
 The User will be able to access without having an account, this will create a anonymous account with no personal information.
 If the user wants to make an account he will be able to do so in 3 different ways: